GhosTech-IT/pwnagotchi-fallout-vault-boy-theme/README.md

 ui.faces.position_y = 32
 ```

-Make sure all the PNG files are placed under a directory called `/custom-faces/` in the root (`/`) of your system.
+Make sure all the PNG files are placed under a directory called `/custom-faces/` in the root (`/`) of your Pwnagotchi.

 ## Attribution